RaulNeri18/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 counter += 1
 refresh()
 ```

+Note that it is necessary to create the variable _root_ in order to avoid the following message: 'Warning: You are calling ReactDOMClient.createRoot() on a container that has already been passed to createRoot() before.
+Instead, call root.render() on the existing root instead if you want to update it.'

 The re-rendering command has been wrapped inside of the _refresh_ function to cut down on the amount of copy-pasted code.